 When comparing Worksection vs Hygger, the Slant community recommends Hygger for most people.
-In the question“What are the best agile project management tools for software?”
-Hygger is ranked 11th while Worksection is ranked 25th.
+In the question“What are the best online Kanban tools?”
+Hygger is ranked 14th while Worksection is ranked 21st.
 The most important reason people chose Hygger is:

 Ranked in these QuestionsQuestion Ranking

 Prices are really low as paid plans start at $9 per month and they don't depend on users quantity.
 There is a free plan for up to 2 projects and a premium plan if free for social and educational projects.

 There are lots of features for tasks and subtasks management, for reports and billing, for costs and time control, handy calendar and Gantt chart, etc.